You defrauded me of over N30m: Kayanmata seller drags Bobrisky in the mud

 More Trouble for Bobrisky as Kayanmata Seller Spills Secrets, Says Tonto Didn’t Let Him Go to Jail in 2020

-- Popular crossdresser, Bobrisky has been the talk of social media for days now, folloeing numerous call outs and secrets
+- Popular crossdresser, Bobrisky has been the talk of social media for days now, following numerous call outs and secrets

 - A kayanmata seller, Omoshola has also added her one bit to the ongoing drama after Bobrisky claimed that she diverted vendor's gold to herself

-- Omoshola talked about how the crossdresser betrayed Tonto Dikeh and still defrauded her (Omashola) of over N30m last year
+- Omoshola talked about how the crossdresser betrayed Tonto Dikeh and still defrauded her (Omoshola) of over N30m last year

 Bobrisky has mentioned how he likes controversies and how they help him trend but the past few days for him have been nothing but call outs and spilling of unpleasant secrets.